ovn-org/ovn/Documentation/topics/testing.rst

     $ make check TESTSUITEFLAGS=--help

 The results of a testing run are reported in ``tests/testsuite.log``.
-Report report test failures as bugs and include the ``testsuite.log`` in your report.
+Report test failures as bugs and include the ``testsuite.log`` in your report.

 .. note::
   Sometimes a few tests may fail on some runs but not others.
 This is usually a